-Tubes Into Base

-12

 Now that you have removed the tubes from the case, you can directly insert them into the top of the HI-POD Base.
 Once the tubes have been installed, you can adjust the tension on the collar at the top of the base to regulate the amount of 'drag' you want when panning from left to right.
 Adjust to preference.
+If you are a user post-2015, this step will not apply (parts arrive together).

-Step 4: Attaching Head to Tubes Find the wheeled head with L-shaped extension, connected to a mounting pedestal.
+Attaching Head to Tubes

+Find the wheeled head with L-shaped extension, connected to a mounting pedestal.

 Insert the bottom of the pedestal into the top of the Hi-Pod Tubes.
 Turn the ratchet found at the top of the tubes to lock the head into place.

-Step 5: Raising, Locking & Lowering HI-POD Tubes To open the collar and allow a tube to move freely, first hold the tube above the collar so it does not move.
+Raising, Locking & Lowering HI-POD Tubes

+To open the collar and allow a tube to move freely, first hold the tube above the collar so it does not move.

 Next pull out the cam-lock so it is straight (horizontal).
 Now you can manually push up the tube to the desired height.